Welcome to the website for Harpist Diana Stork. Please make yourself at home and journey through Diana’s links of information and music…

 She plays harp for weddings, memorials, celebrations and parties, church services.
 She also performs for dance and theatrical shows and childrens events.
 Her large repertoire consists of Celtic, Latin and other world music styles, Hindustani ragas, European Classical, Medieval and Renaissance, and some popular tunes.
 She is also known for her original compositions for the harp, many which have been written specifically for weddings.

-Diana is Founder and Director of the MULTICULTURAL MUSIC FELLOWSHIP, a 501 c3 California non-profit since its inception in 1999.
-MCMF works to bridge cultures through the Festival of Harps concert series, and numerous educational activities such as the Bay Area Youth and Mission Harp Ensembles.
+Diana co-founded the MULTICULTURAL MUSIC FELLOWSHIP, a 501 c3 California non-profit in 1999.
+She has been MCMF’s director since that time.
+MCMF works to bridge cultures through the Festival of Harps concert series, and numerous educational activities such as the Bay Area Youth Harp Ensemble and the Mission Harp Ensemble (featuring music from Latin America).

 She can be heard on dozens of albums including HARPESTRY on Universal Records, and SACRED LIGHT on the At Peace Music label.
 She has a number of solo CDs including Herald of Spring, Then and Now, and Harpdancing which feature her Celtic and Classical roots and her explorations of World music.